 - sour cream

 Tip: Plain options or a simple flavour like vanilla are the best.
-It's the crumble that should be in the centre of attention, not the sauce.
+It's the crumble that should be at the centre of attention, not the sauce.

 🍎 Nutritional Value in my Apple and Raspberry Crumble